 Checking if Your Computer will be Compatible with Microsoft Windows 11

-One way to test the compatibility of your devices with Windows 11 is to download Microsoft’s PC Health Check App through the Windows Insider program.
+One way to test the compatibility of your devices with Windows 11 is to use Microsoft’s PC Health Check App through Windows.
 You will see if the machine is compatible, and some details as to why if it is not.